 What is the COVID-19 alert level system?

 The alert system means people can see and plan for the kinds of restrictions we may be required to put in place.
 This includes increasing or decreasing limits on human contact, travel and business operations.
-For more information visit the Government COVID-19 website(external link)
+For more information visit the Government Unite for the Recovery website(external link)

 Why does the government restrict how people travel at some alert levels?